2i2c-org/2i2c-org.github.io/content/blog/2026/jupyterhub-auth-helpers/index.md

 In this approach, authentication and authorization are _composed_ — each primitive that represents an operation that requires a set of permissions possesses a `.scopes` attribute that can be added to the requested token scopes, e.g. `get_course_groups` or `build_auth_urls`.
 Hub administrators that only wish to authorize users by course groups do not need to use `get_user_groups` or request its `.scopes`.
 In order to prove the generality of this approach, 2i2c have added a Mastodon implementation of these authentication and authorization primitives that restricts hub access to those users which are followed by a particular _authorizing user_.

 In addition to building out this library, 2i2c hopes to foster collaboration with other users and maintainers to continue to upstream additional OAuth2 adaptors.
-As part of the funded initiative, 2i2c will spend time conducting gonvernance and community work upstream to establish a [jupyterhub-contrib](https://github.com/jupyterhub-contrib) organisation that provides stewardship and maintainance of this work, and future third-party projects.
+As part of the funded initiative, 2i2c will spend time conducting governance and community work upstream to establish a [jupyterhub-contrib](https://github.com/jupyterhub-contrib) organization that provides stewardship and maintenance of this work, and future third-party projects.

 ## Acknowledgements